AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 ### Add a workspace to your project

 If you are [creating a templated project], you can add [workspaces].
-Workspaces allow you to create separate Production and Stage environments.
+Workspaces allow you to create separate environments.
 You can also create workspaces for each developer on your team.

 ## Create a mesh